getethos/ethos-design-system/src/components/RadioButtons2/RadioButtons2.md

   { value: 'After 3 months' },
 ]

-;<RadioButtonGroup2
+<RadioButtonGroup2
-  name="intent-to-apply"
+  name='intent-to-apply"
-  labelCopy="When would you like to apply?" onChange={({ value }) => console.log(value)}
+  labelCopy='When would you like to apply?' onChange={({ value }) => console.log(value)}
   validator={(x) => (x === NEXT_7_DAYS ?
 'This one is invalid.' : '')}
   options={IntentOptions.map((t) => ({